oppositecategory/particle-reconstruction/README.md

 - --init: path to the initialization file. default: if none given it uses the average of the data.
 - --std: the std of the noise of the data. default: 0.01
 - --std_xy: the std of the translations. default: 5
 - --N: number of iterations.
 Default: 5
+- --n: size of the image. default: 256